assistify/rcapps-gitlab/README.md

 _**Integrates GitLab with Assistify.**_

-This app connects GitLab with Assistify.
-Users are notified directly in the Assistify chat about code changes and the current build status.
-In addition, this app allows users to reference, browse and create issues in the chat.
+This app connects GitLab with Assistify / Rocket.Chat.
+Users are notified directly in the chat about code changes.
+In future versions, this app will allow users to reference, browse and create issues in the chat.

 ![GitLab integration example](images/assistify-gitlab-integration-example.png "GitLab integration example")